simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Nov 28 2025 2222 UTC.

-Radio Blackout Forecast for Nov 28-Nov 30 2025
+Radio Blackout Forecast for Nov 29-Dec 01 2025

-              Nov 28        Nov 29        Nov 30
+              Nov 29        Nov 30        Dec 01
-R1-R2           15%           15%           15%
+R1-R2           55%           55%           55%
-R3 or greater    1%            1%            1%
+R3 or greater   15%           15%           15%

-Rationale: A slight chance for R1-R2 (Minor-Moderate) radio blackouts will persist through 30 Nov.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for an R3 (Strong) or greater event, over 29 Nov-01 Dec.

 ```